dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 ## Cache-Friendly Data Structures {#sec:secCacheFriendly}

-Writing cache-friendly algorithms and data structures, is one of the key items in the recipe for a well-performing application.
-The key pillar of cache-friendly code is the principles of temporal and spatial locality that we described in [@sec:MemHierar].
+Writing cache-friendly algorithms and data structures is one of the key items in the recipe for a well-performing application.
+The key pillars of cache-friendly code are the principles of temporal and spatial locality that we introduced in [@sec:MemHierar].
 The goal here is to have a predictable memory access patern and store data efficiently.

 The cache line is the smallest unit of data that can be transferred between the cache and the main memory.
-When designing cache-friendly code, it's helpful to think in terms of cache lines, not only individual variables and their location in memory.
+When designing cache-friendly code, it's helpful to think not only of individual variables and their locations in memory, but also of cache lines.

 Next, we will discuss several techniques to make data structures more cache-friendly.